-9. I took note that following court to court communications utilising a modified to be completed in Yin.
+9. I took note that following court to court communications utilising a modified form of the Judicial Insolvency Network (JIN) Guidelines, the courts in Yin obtained information from the proceedings in Xylia, which allowed rehabilitation proceedings to be completed in Yin.
 The Xylia court then effectively gave precedence to the Yin proceedings and stayed the proceedings before it, and recognised the Yin rehabilitation.
+While such communications are in vogue, and used by other jurisdictions, its use is prohibited under the laws of Zeeland.